-Internships are valuable partnerships for job experience and can add to your professional, personal, and academic growth.
+Internships are valuable partnerships for work experience and can add to your professional, personal, and academic growth.
 They can be either paid or unpaid.
 They do not need to be related to your major.
-Employers tend to use the terms Co-op/Internship interchangeably
+Employers tend to use the terms Co-op/Internship interchangeably.

 Students are responsible for arranging their individual Co-op/Internships.
-In most cases students begin preparing their Co-op/Internships two quarters before graduation.
+Students begin preparing their Co-op/Internships at least two quarters before graduation.

 199 Instructors are responsible for advising Co-op/ Internships students in their respective departments.

-Employers can recruit from a talented student pool and participate in the student's educational learning process through the Co-op/Internship Program.
+Employers can recruit from a talented student pool and participate in the student's work-based learning process through the Co-op/Internship Program.